open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-This is just syntax sugar for using `addEventListener` on the element, and can be used to listen to any kind of event.
-The value of an event listener should be a function.
+This is just syntactical sugar for adding the `addEventListener` to the element that cam be used to listen to all kinds of events.
+The value given to an event listener should be a function.
 In this case, we reference a method on our component, which we should now implement:

 ```js
 _addTodo() {